plone/training/gatsby/pages.rst

 Try to edit `index.js` file and see how the homepage will change.

-.. note:: remember that with `gatsby develop` command, there is a webpack dev-server running with hot reload, so every time we make some changes, the page will automatically update.
+.. note:: Remember that with `gatsby develop` command, there is a webpack dev-server running with hot reload, so every time we make some changes, the page will automatically update.

 ..  admonition:: Solution
     :class: toggle